 Coffee before workout: Is it as effective as a pre-workout?

 In the coffee vs pre-workout debate, people ask me this question a lot.
-People feel that the most crucial ingredient in a pre-workout supplement is caffeine, so they think a cup of espresso is a good alternative.
+People feel that the most crucial ingredient in a pre-workout is caffeine, so they think a cup of espresso is a good alternative.

 What Does Pre Workout Do?